HOA Governing Documents Hierarchy: Which One Wins?

 When Documents Disagree

-HOA communities are governed by a stack of documents.
-At the top is state law.
-At the bottom are the day-to-day rules the board adopts.
-In between are the CC&Rs, bylaws, and articles of incorporation.
+Every HOA community runs on a stack of documents.
+State law sits at the top.
+The day-to-day rules the board passes sit at the bottom.
+In between you've got the CC&Rs, bylaws, and articles of incorporation.

-This isn't an academic exercise.
-The hierarchy matters when a homeowner challenges a rule, when a buyer evaluates restrictions, and when a board tries to enforce a policy that conflicts with a higher-level document.
+This isn't theory.
+It comes up when a homeowner fights a rule, when a buyer is trying to figure out what restrictions actually stick, and when a board tries to enforce something that conflicts with a document above it in the pecking order.

 The Standard Hierarchy

-In most states, the governing document hierarchy follows this order, from highest authority to lowest:
+In most states, governing documents follow this order, highest authority to lowest.

 1. Federal and State Law

-Always at the top.
+Always on top.
 No HOA document can override federal or state law.
 Period.

-If the Fair Housing Act prohibits discrimination based on familial status, an HOA can't enforce a "no children" rule in the CC&Rs — even if that restriction has been there since 1985.
+If the Fair Housing Act says you can't discriminate based on familial status, an HOA can't enforce a "no children" rule in the CC&Rs.
+Doesn't matter if that restriction has been sitting there since 1985.
 The law wins.

-State HOA statutes (like Florida's Chapter 720, California's Davis-Stirling Act, or Colorado's CCIOA) set baseline requirements that the association must follow.
-If the CC&Rs conflict with state law, the statute controls.
+State HOA statutes (Florida's Chapter 720, California's Davis-Stirling Act, Colorado's CCIOA) set baseline requirements the association has to follow.
+CC&Rs that conflict with state law lose every time.

 - •Assessment collection procedures